Why is Integrated Tick Management (ITM) the Right Approach?

 Surveillance, source reduction, public education, habitat manipulation, and residual application are all important components of an Integrated Tick Management program.

-Our data helps you make better decisions, which lead to better results.
+- Our data helps you make better decisions, which leads to better results.

 VDCI is a company built on the foundations of public health, ethics, professionalism, and technical expertise.
 We establish vector management programs that are based on an understanding of the underlying vector’s ecology and rooted in the current science of environmentally sound control measures.